 I actually don't play indoor games nowadays because I don't have enough free time.
 These days whenever I get free time I like to do reading and cooking.
 But I miss my childhood days when playing indoor games were so desirable and fascinating.

-The indoor game that I used to play when I was child was dumb charades!
+The indoor game that I used to play when I was a child was a dumb charade!
 I played this game with my parents.
-We used to play this game at weekends mostly.
+We used to play this game on weekends mostly.
 Especially when my parents had free time as both of them were very busy with their works.

 I enjoyed this game very much because we used to play in 2 teams.
-One member of each team has to made different gestures or do some movements and other team members have to guess it.
-As child that was a great challenge for me.
+One member of each team has to make different gestures or do some movements and other team members have to guess it.
+As a child, that was a great challenge for me.
 I had to make the right gesture to help my partner understand what I was trying to say.
-On the other hand we had to perform really good to beat the opponent team.
+On the other hand, we had to perform really good to beat the opponent team.
 As I played with my parents and close family members, I loved their companionship.
 The game required a bit if psychological effort and brainstorming while it was so challenging and enthralling.